Aadil29/Voice-Auth-DF-System/README.md

 ### 1. Install Conda

-Download and install Conda for your system by following the instructions here (use the **distribution version**):
+Download and install Conda for your system(wiundows or mac)by following the instructions here (use the **Anaconda distribution version**) :
 [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

-After installation, run:
+Run the rest in anaconda prompt for windows or terminal for mac os After installation, run:

 ```bash